 Are you a veteran dealing with drug and alcohol addiction?
-If yes, Avenues Recovery Centers provides resources to educate people about drug abuse and treatment.
-You can speed up the recovery process by connecting with a trustworthy and reliable drug abuse rehab center.
-Avenues educates patients suffering from drug dependency so they can rewire their brains and begin a healthy lifestyle.
+If yes, Avenues Recovery Center provides resources to educate people about substance abuse and treatment.
+You can speed up the recovery process by connecting with a trustworthy and reliable veterans' alcohol rehab center or drug abuse rehab center.
+Avenues Recovery is directly affiliated with Veteran Affairs as well as Tricare, and educates patients suffering from substance dependency so they can heal their mind, body and soul and create a healthy, rewarding lifestyle.

-When Veterans return home from military services, they struggle to adjust to civilian life.
-The major challenge for them is to cope with their traumas during military combat and operations.
-They get traumatic flashbacks, which often results in post-traumatic stress disorder or PTSD.
+When veterans return home from military service, they struggle to adjust to civilian life.
+They may have traumas sustained during military combat and operations, which can become a major challenge for them to cope with.
+They can get traumatic flashbacks, which often result in post-traumatic stress disorder or PTSD in veterans.

 The rate of PTSD is high among veterans, especially Marine Corps and Army personnel.
-Those who experience severe and even moderate combat related traumas struggle to get those images out of their mind and mitigate mental health issues.
-To cope with their mental and physical illness they often resort to drug use.
-That’s why drug and alcohol abuse is common among veterans.
-The best treatment process to eliminate their drug dependencyis Drug and Alcohol rehab for veterans.
+Those who experience severe and even moderate combat-related traumas struggle to get those images out of their mind and mitigate their mental health issues.
+To cope with their mental and physical illness, they often resort to drug use.
+That’s the reason drug and alcohol abuse is common among veterans.
+The best treatment process to eliminate drug dependency is to attend drug and alcohol rehab for veterans.

-Most Veterans develop an addiction to opioid painkillers as they obtain the prescription for injury and pain.
+Alcohol and drug use in the military is unfortunately quite common.
+In 2019, 6.2 percent of veterans had substance use disorder.
+Most veterans develop an addiction to opioid painkillers after they obtain a prescription for injury and pain.
 However, authorities are taking measures to prevent opioid addiction and misuse through various methods.
-The use of opioid painkillers reduced by 50% from 2011 to 2015 among service members.
-Numerous studies claimed that excessive use of prescription opioids increases dependency risks.
+The use of opioid painkillers was reduced by 50% from 2011 to 2015 among service members.
+Numerous studies claimed that excessive use of prescription opioids increases dependency risks .
 In another research, experts found that 2 out of 10 veterans diagnosed with PTSD, also show symptoms of substance use disorder or SUD.

 The United States Army published a memo warning people in the military to avoid benzodiazepines for the treatment of PTSD.
-They claimed that benzodiazepines slowed the trauma recovery process and it’s not effective in the long term.
-Besides opioids, Veterans also tend to abuse other illicit drugs including marijuana.
+They claimed that benzodiazepines slowed the trauma recovery process, and is not effective in the long term.
+Besides opioids, veterans also tend to abuse other illicit drugs - one of the most common being marijuana.
 According to a 2017 survey, 4% of veterans use illicit drugs.
 Among those, 3.5% started smoking marijuana.
 Data collected from various studies suggest that veterans are at risk of becoming smokers.
-From veterans who smoke, more than 27% are at the risk of developing deadly diseases such as coronary heart disease.
+Out of those veterans who smoke, more than 27% are at risk of developing deadly diseases such as coronary heart disease.

-Veteran Affairs offers notable benefits to veterans.
+Veteran Affairs offers notable benefits when it comes to drug rehab for veterans.
 Their benefits include:

 - Vocational rehabilitation